HEPCompSim/DCSim/README.md

 # DCSim

-Simulator for the simulation of high energy physics workloads on distributed computing systems with caching.
+Simulator for the simulation of high energy physics workloads on distributed computing systems with clusters, worker nodes, storages and caches.

 ## Install instructions
+You can use the Docker images available at https://hub.docker.com/repository/docker/mhorzela/dcsim/general to run your simulations.
+Example configuration files are embedded in the `~/data` directory of the image.

+If you want to build the simulator your own, checkout this repository and follow the subsequent steps.

 ### Option 1
 To get a fresh installation on your own system, either `git clone` this repository and execute the checkout script inside: